ax1/a1-server/README.md

 This allows *fastest* processing of the request, instead of parsing body data for unwanted requests.
 Besides, documentation keeps easier to understand and it allows flexible solutions.
 JSON parsing was enabled before but for real world projects you usually have to check things before parsing JSON (user authenticated, resource exists in the database, etc, and discard the request promptly, so in the end, best is to leave the developer when to parse the data).

 You can disable the built-in feature and use third party plugins ( [body-parser](https://www.npmjs.com/package/body-parser) and others) for parsing the body.
-Just set `externalBodyParser == true` in the configuration object.
+Set `externalBodyParser == true` in the configuration object.

 ### Plugins